 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents who were given antianxiety medications.
-Antianxiety medications are prescribed to patients experiencing depression and anxiety.
+This is the percentage of residents given antianxiety medications.
+These medications are prescribed to patients experiencing anxiety or depression.

 Managing Depression Among Residents